 If you are visiting Sri Lanka for the first time, oh how I envy you!
 The first acquaintance with the country is always special.
-After living here for a total of 3.5 years on and off I have definitely developed a strong bond with this island, but I still remember my first time, when I looked around with eyes wide open, didn’t know how to bargain with tuk tuk drivers (also didn’t know that a regular tuk tuk can fit eight (!) people, very poor and drunk people at that), and saw locals eat rice and curry by hand for the first time which caused all kinds of emotions in me.
+After living here for the past 8 years on and off I have definitely developed a strong bond with this island, but I still remember my first time, when I looked around with eyes wide open, didn’t know how to bargain with tuk tuk drivers (also didn’t know that a regular tuk tuk can fit eight (!) people, very poor and drunk people at that), and saw locals eat rice and curry by hand for the first time which caused all kinds of emotions in me.
 Little did I know that soon I will be cooking curries myself, eating by hand without making a mess, and expertly directing tuk tuk drivers in Sinhalese.
 Below are my most important Sri Lanka travel tips.
 I am sharing all the things you should know before going to Sri Lanka based on my personal experience of living in this country and traveling around since 2010.

 - Before traveling to Sri Lanka, make sure to get your visa.
 While a few years back you could come to Sri Lanka and get visa on arrival, nowadays ETA (Electronic Visa Authorization) is required.
 It’s an easy process.
 Go to ETA official website, click “apply”, fill out the form and pay a fee.
 The permit for entering the country will be sent to your email within 24 hours.
 Technically, you can still get visa on arrival.
 There’s a window at the airport where you can fill out the form and pay a fee, but 1) you don’t want to waste time in line at the airport 2) nowadays, they ask for visa confirmation at the port of embarkation and you won’t prove that it’s possible to get visa on arrival.